Most kids have been told by their adults not to say or repeat offensive words that they may have read or heard someone else say.

-Being the target of hate speech, threats, or other offensive language at any age can be upsetting, stressful, and scary.
+Being the target of, or witnessing, hate speech, threats, or other offensive language at any age can be upsetting, stressful, and scary.
 At Kidpower, we believe that anyone who has experienced verbal aggression deserves to get help so they can regain a sense of safety and confidence.

 In this article, we’re taking a closer look at this specific obstacle to consider how adults can uphold strong boundaries about respectful language without accidentally closing the door to important adult/child communication about safety problems.